Yzhibin/artbook/README.md

 > The Client app is connecting to local server (localhost:3001) by default.
 If you want to run a local client app but connect it with cloud server, you may change the `baseUrl` configuration.
 >
 > 1. Find the constants file `artwork-client/src/const.js`
-> 2. Locate Line 8 and Line 9
+> 2. Locate Line 7 and Line 8
-> 3. Use Line 8 to connect local server (default); use Line 9 to connect cloud server.
+> 3. Use Line 7 to connect local server (default); use Line 8 to connect cloud server.
 > ```js
+> 1 // path to be used to connect middleware running on virtual machine
+> 2 export const VM_PATH = "http://52.187.128.189:3001/"
+> 3 // path to be used to connect middleware running on local machine
+> 4 export const LOCAL_PATH = "http://localhost:3001/"
+> 5
-> 7 // Select one of these two lines
+> 6 // Select one of these two lines
-> 8 export const baseUrl = VM_PATH
+> 7 export const baseUrl = VM_PATH
-> 9 // export const baseUrl = LOCAL_PATH
+> 8 // export const baseUrl = LOCAL_PATH
 > ```